 I bet this is a pretty common prepper mistake since so many of us are addicted to podcasts and audiobooks.

-The solution to that is setting up alerts on the types of things we want to stay ahead of or setting a certain time of the day to scan the news – even as disgusting as the media is right now.
+The solution to that is setting up alerts on the types of things we want to stay ahead of or setting a particular time of the day to scan the news – even as disgusting as the media is right now.

 Not Being Ready To Pivot